 Optional Tour: Tonle Sap Lake.

 Start your trip with Kampong Kleang, a floating village on the Tonle Sap Lake, and as yet bypassed by mass tourism.
 All the houses are on stilts offering an exceptional natural environment with breathtaking views of floodplains, rice fields and water vistas as far as the eye can see.
 Walk through the village meeting the locals and a family who raises crocodiles.
 Afterwards, travel by boat over the canals to a large lake where Vietnamese people live when they are displaced from their homes because of the seasons.
-Then we return to the hotel for relaxing.

 Day 18: Phnom Penh (B,L)